maxmen/Tonale/Readme.md

 `python create -n tonale python=3.8`

-This will create a python 3.8 environment called `tonale`, where we will download all needed packages.
+This instruction will create a python 3.8 environment called `tonale`, where we will download all needed packages.
 The notebooks should work also with other python versions, but be aware that I tested them with version 3.8.

 To activate the environment, type